 - If you hire your spouse or children, the corporation can deduct the amount it pays them as an expense, and your family members pay tax at their own personal income tax rates, often substantially lower than your own.

 Even if you can’t hire family members to carry out work, you can make them shareholders and pay them dividends, which are taxed at a reduced rate.
 The corporation still pays taxes on this money but, depending on the personal incomes of your family members and the province in which you are residents, there may be an overall tax savings.

-Your best bet is to perform rough calculations on the tax due for the various possibilities and decide on the most favorable course of action.
+Your best bet is to perform rough calculations on the tax due for the various possibilities and decide on the most favourable course of action.

 Dealing with Losses

 When you start a business, you often incur losses initially.